All Episodes

 He has promised to expand coal mining and drilling and fracking and nuclear and new technology, something I think will add millions of jobs to the economy.

-He said he'd end Common Core, he'd send education back to the States.
+He said he'd end Common Core.

 Now, what part of that's not conservative?

-It's very conservative, but look, the reason that a lot of the people in Washington and the insiders, the establishment and the elites like Bill Crystal can't handle this, is because it's their little game that's going to be messed up if Donald Trump is elected.
+It's very conservative, but look, the reason that a lot of the people in Washington and the insiders, the establishment and the elites like Bill Crystal can't handle this is because it's their little game that's going to be messed up if Donald Trump is elected.

-Uh he he doesn't owe them anything.
+He doesn't owe them anything.

-He's not a wholly owned subsidiary of the Washington to Wall Street uh power brokers, and he will be a disruptive president, and we need one.
+He's not a wholly owned subsidiary of the Washington to Wall Street power brokers, and he will be a disruptive president, and we need one.

 And that's great with me.